-This dialogue box is opened from the Plot command on the File menu.
-The function brings up two dialogue boxes, one after the other.
+Selecting this common command brings up two dialogue boxes, one after the other.

 - In the first dialogue box you select the area to print, the scale and the geographical projection. - In the second dialogue box, you select output format and medium.